 For more detailed information on the new revision, open any project document for editing and then select a file in the Storage Manager panel.
-The selected file's revision history and local document history can be seen in the panel's lower section, or an overall timeline of events if you switch to 'classic view' – Switch to Classic View on the right-click options.
+The selected file's revision history and local document history can be seen in the panel's lower section, or an overall time line of events if you switch to 'classic view' – Switch to Classic View on the right click options.
 The indicated revision number will increment with each VCS commit, where the first revision (Revision

 1) corresponds to the creation of the VCS project folders, prior to files being added.

-As a distributed version control system, Git uses a different workflow to that of SVN, although the difference is minimal when working with established project files in Altium Designer.
+As a distributed version control system, Git uses a different workflow to that of SVN, although the difference is minimal when working with established project files in Altium NEXUS.
 In short, Git applies the transfer of data between multiple repositories, rather than focusing on the dependency of a single repository target.

 A Git VCS system is typically based on a centralized, remote Git server that can host multiple Git repositories as needed.
-The fast, lightweight nature of Git lends itself to the practice of creating a remote repository for each project, which can then be cloned (copied) as a working repository to any user that is working on the project.
+The fast, light weight nature of Git lends itself to the practice of creating a remote repository for each project, which can then be cloned (copied) as a working repository to any user that is working on the project.
 Updated files in a user's working Git repository are then ‘pushed’ to the remote repository on the Git server to achieve synchronization.

-By way of example, an existing Altium Designer project can be added to a local Git repository using the basic Git command line tools.
+By way of example, an existing Altium NEXUS project can be added to a local Git repository using the basic Git command line tools.
 With this approach, the project folder becomes the local (working) Git repository, and this is linked and ultimately updated to an available remote Git repository.